 The exhibition that opened on 12 July will be open to the public and interested buyers for the two months.
 It is held at Le Patio which is on the second floor of the hotel.
 It was attended by several dignitaries and Gallery The Grace, representing several artists, was present as well.

 Opening nights are one of my favourite ways to ‘introvert’ while taking in each brush stroke, colour palette of each painting.
 I could easily spend hours looking at the paintings, while also having interesting conversations with those attending such events.
 While I did not get a chance to meet any of the Korean artists in person, their storytelling through the paintings was sufficient.
 Watch the video below for a grasp of Perspectives.
+Their art is on sale by the way so do make a point to visit and purchase some for your private collection.

 A peek into the ongoing exhibition at The Patio, The St Regis Dubai. @stregisdubai The third edition of “Perspectives” features work by several #Korean artists through Gallery The Grace @gallery_the_grace .
 Artworks are available for purchase.
 Ongoing till end Sept.
 2017.
 Worth popping by.
 Two part blog posts to follow. @shereenshabnam . . #artindubai #dubaiart #artdubai #koreanartist #koreanartists #mixedmediaart #dubailifestyle #artistsoninstagram #indubai